BodonFerenc/xlsToGedcom/README.md

 # Excel to Gedcom converter

-One input format of the free, open source family tree software available at http://freshmeat.sourceforge.net/projects/familytree_cgi/ is excel.
+Excel is one input format of the free, open source family tree software available at http://freshmeat.sourceforge.net/projects/familytree_cgi/ .
 The expected column are descried in the documentation and copied below as reference.

 Script that is available in this project converts excel to [GEDCOM](https://en.wikipedia.org/wiki/GEDCOM) format which is the de facto standard for genealogy projects like [Gramps](https://gramps-project.org/).